 The Cellar Bar

-We are proud to stock locally produced beers from the Killarney Brewing Company.
-All their beers are named after local myths and legends, evoking emotions of all things Killarney.
+Proudly stocked with locally produced beers from the Killarney Brewing Company, named after local myths and legends, evoking emotions of all things Killarney.

 Casey Brothers Stout